DO I NEED A HOME INSPECTION?

 Few home buyers actually know of a Home Inspector.
 Your Realtor should have several they can refer to you.
 Make sure they are a licensed Home and Pest Inspector.
 Some lenders ask for the pest report as a funding condition.
 You should not have to pay for this separately.

-Something that is lesser known – when a buyer has a home inspection, it is best for BOTH parties.
+DID YOU KNOW…when you (the buyer) have a home inspection, it is best for BOTH parties.
 For liability reasons, the seller wants the buyer to conduct an inspection, so they can discover themselves, everything and anything they need to know about the home.
 When your agent is communicating with the listing agent, kindly bringing this up may help with getting your offer accepted.

 When buying in the greater Tacoma area get a sewer scope!
 The cost is between $200-$250 and worth every penny.
 A sewer professional will use a camera to scope your sewer line, noting the material, approximate age, length of the line and proper functioning.
 When you are buying a home that is 100+ years old, the sewer line might be too!
 In which case it may have some issues and often these issues are not cheap!